 imām […] vaner R̥V 2.6.1ab

-upasadya-, “to be worshipped, to be addressed with respect” is the gerundive of the verb upasad- “to seat near, to approach respectfully” and the same root is used in the next verses as abstract noun, as the god is asked to appropriate samidham and upasadaṃ.
+upasadya-, to be worshipped, to be addressed with respect is the gerundive of the verb upasad- to sit near, to approach respectfully and the same root is used in the next verses as an abstract noun, as the god is asked to appropriate samidham and upasadaṃ.

 tisrastisraḥ, the repetition of the cardinal has a distributive force.
 As also Sāyaṇa explains the sentence, the kindling verses are thus the three verses of each hymn quoted through the first pāda (pratīka), namely R̥V 7.15.1 and 2.6.1.

-karman, “action” and “sacrifice” as the pivotal action, is the cognate object of kriyamāṇam, the etymologic accusative cannot be reproduced in the translation, unless with an hazard: “the sacrifice which is being sacrificed”.
+karman, action and sacrifice as the pivotal action, is the cognate object of kriyamāṇam, the etymologic accusative cannot be reproduced in the translation, unless with a hazard: “the sacrifice which is being sacrificed”.

 Vanaspati is the Lord of wood, of the forest but also the tree of desire; despite the homophony, the noun-root ván- should still not be considered as a derivate from the verbal root van-: the relation between the two roots is quite uncertain (see EWAia: II 500).